More Than One: A Plural 101

 This page only barely scratches the surface, and is not representative of all plurals.
 Don't be surprised if you meet a collective who hasn't been described here!

 Just as with any other group of people, members within plural collectives vary in how and how well they get along with each other.
-Some coexist happily while others fight, but in all cases, they must learn how to communicate, compromise, and communicate amongst themselves.
+Some coexist happily while others fight, but in all cases, they must learn how to communicate, compromise, and cooperate amongst themselves.
 On top of the basics are various unique challenges related to sharing a body, such as managing outside time and relationships as a group.
 It is an experience with both its challenges and rewards.

 Identity Plural collectives vary greatly in how separate their members are.
 A collective might see themselves as one being made of many facets, or many people coinhabiting one head, or even somewhere in-between.
 Members may also vary greatly in how different their personalities are: there are collectives where the members are extremely similar in terms of beliefs and behaviors, and others where the members are as different as any group of people picked at random off the streets.